Preparing Land for Planting – 6 Methods

 Then sheet mulching or using mulching alone could work great for you.

-Any of these methods can fit on a wild homestead.
-Just make sure the method you pick will fit with your own life and homestead.
+Any of these methods can work to help you make the living world around you come alive.
+Just make sure the method you pick will fit with your own life and property.
 Share the method you use in the comments.

-I would love to hear from you and how these methods worked for you.
+I would love to hear from you about how these methods worked for you.